 - InVision is not responsive.
 To view desktop designs, please use a desktop for the closest representation, and make sure your display settings are the standard default.

-How to use InVision:
+How to use InVision in a Design Process:

-- View wireframe and design mockups
+- View wireframes, design mockups and prototypes

 - Leave comments, questions, or other feedback directly on the mockups.